 A vibrant and productive community has its drawbacks as well.
 There are many libraries teams can use, but those libraries aren’t that well-tested, potentially giving the developers unpleasant surprises.

-As much as it allows to decrease the need for native code, React Native doesn’t eliminate it completely.
+As much as it allows to decrease the need for native code, React Native doesn’t erase it.
 Some knowledge of the native Android development is still required for the app to function properly.

 The performance of React Native applications is also falling behind when compared to native technologies.
 It was acceptable for the Oscar team, but developers working on more resource-intensive applications might see it differently.

-Finally, this framework still “feels like an iOS-first project”, because Android side of it is lagging in terms of getting updates and bugfixes.
+Finally, this framework still “feels like an iOS-first project”, because the Android side of it is lagging to get updates and bug fixes.
 Although, according to Mou, the situation has been improving lately.